ntchris/voron_mod_super_diy/for_enraged_rabbit/mellow_ERCF_CanBus/README.md

 Solution: Must set the current higher (ie 0.55, 0.6 ) and driver_SGTHRS lower (ie 60, 70, 80)
 If current is too low and driver is too sensitive, it cannot move because the resistance/friction is too high.

+### stepper motor (selector or gear ) does nothing but very hot.
+Check the stepper motor enable pin in ercf hardware config file, may need to remove the ! (revert sign) With the wrong revert sign, when doing nothing, the motor is enabled/coil(s) is(are) powered on. so it gets hot.

 ### CAN id cannot query, always has zero CAN device returned

 > python3  ~/klipper/scripts/canbus_query.py can0
 or
 > python3 ~/klipper/lib/canboot/flash_can.py -i can0 -q

+Solution: If everything is working well already, nothing is need to be fixed.
-Solution: unfortunately, when everything is working correctly, CAN ID cannot show!
+Unfortunately, when everything is working correctly, CAN ID cannot query or show!
 (true to klipper mother board, toolhead, ercf board) My understanding is, when the device has only CANBOOT flashed, it can show CANID. after we config the CANID in the printer config file and they are all working well, CANID won't shown again.
+If it's not working, flash CANBOOT correctly with the right speed(using USB cable + Pi)
 ```
 python3  ~/klipper/scripts/canbus_query.py can0
 Total 0 uuids found